The Pagination Component in Bootstrap 4

 - The link tag <a> inside the <li> is given .page-link

-- You should use the aria-label in the <nav> element to define the purpose of pagination component.
+- You should use the aria-label in the <nav> element to define the purpose of the pagination component.

 A demo of creating active state for current page number

-<nav aria-label="Demo of active current page number"> <ul class="pagination"> <li class="page-item"><a class="page-link" href="#">Prev</a></li> <li class="page-item"><a class="page-link" href="#">1</a></li> <li class="page-item"><a class="page-link" href="#">2</a></li> <li class="page-item active"><a class="page-link" href="#">3</a></li> <li class="page-item"><a class="page-link" href="#">4</a></li> <li class="page-item"><a class="page-link" href="#">5</a></li> <li class="page-item"><a class="page-link" href="#">6</a></li> <li class="page-item"><a class="page-link" href="#">7</a></li> <li class="page-item"><a class="page-link" href="#">Next</a></li> </ul> </nav> |
+<nav aria-label="Demo of active current page number"> <ul class="pagination"> <li class="page-item"><a class="page-link" href="#">Prev</a></li> <li class="page-item"><a class="page-link" href="#">1</a></li> <li class="page-item"><a class="page-link" href="#">2</a></li> <li class="page-item active"><a class="page-link" href="#">3</a></li> <li class="page-item"><a class="page-link" href="#">4</a></li> <li class="page-item"><a class="page-link" href="#">5</a></li> <li class="page-item"><a class="page-link" href="#">6</a></li> <li class="page-item"><a class="page-link" href="#">7</a></li> <li class="page-item"><a class="page-link" href="#">Next</a></li> </ul> </nav>

 Using the disable class example

-For implementing that, use the Bootstrap 4 .disable class in the <li> tag that you require to disable.
+To implement that, use the Bootstrap 4 .disable class in the <li> tag that you require to disable.
 In the following demo, I have used this in the ‘Next’ <li>:

-<nav aria-label="Demo of disable class"> <ul class="pagination"> <li class="page-item"><a class="page-link" href="#">Prev</a></li> <li class="page-item"><a class="page-link" href="#">1</a></li> <li class="page-item"><a class="page-link" href="#">2</a></li> <li class="page-item"><a class="page-link" href="#">3</a></li> <li class="page-item"><a class="page-link" href="#">4</a></li> <li class="page-item"><a class="page-link" href="#">5</a></li> <li class="page-item"><a class="page-link" href="#">6</a></li> <li class="page-item active"><a class="page-link" href="#">7</a></li> <li class="page-item disabled"><a class="page-link" href="#">Next</a></li> </ul> </nav> |
+<nav aria-label="Demo of disable class"> <ul class="pagination"> <li class="page-item"><a class="page-link" href="#">Prev</a></li> <li class="page-item"><a class="page-link" href="#">1</a></li> <li class="page-item"><a class="page-link" href="#">2</a></li> <li class="page-item"><a class="page-link" href="#">3</a></li> <li class="page-item"><a class="page-link" href="#">4</a></li> <li class="page-item"><a class="page-link" href="#">5</a></li> <li class="page-item"><a class="page-link" href="#">6</a></li> <li class="page-item active"><a class="page-link" href="#">7</a></li> <li class="page-item disabled"><a class="page-link" href="#">Next</a></li> </ul> </nav>

 How to override the background color of active state?